a-n-rose/a-n-rose.github.io/_posts/2018-08-23-noise-how-i-love-you.md

 ##### Figure 1: Accuracy of 7 Classifiers on Different Datasets
 ![Imgur](https://i.imgur.com/YH9xOAo.png)
 ##### The models are named based on how much noise was present in their training data.
-The speech data from the 'new speech' condition is the same except that one went through noise reduction and the other did not.
+The speech data from the 'New Dpeech' condition is the same except that one went through noise reduction and the other did not.
+From this experiment, the (more robust) models performed better on the noise reduced speech.